DisCoTec/discotec.github.io/2021/ice.md

 Accepted research papers and communications must be presented at the workshop by one of the authors.

-Accepted research papers will be published after the workshop in [Electronic Proceedings in Theoretical Computer Science](http://eptcs.org/) _(to be confirmed)_.
+Accepted research papers will be published after the workshop in [Electronic Proceedings in Theoretical Computer Science](http://eptcs.org/).

 We plan to invite authors of selected papers and brief announcements to submit their work in a special issue in the Journal of Logical and Algebraic Methods in Programming (Elsevier).
 Such contributions will be regularly peer-reviewed according to the standard journal policy, but they will be handled in a shorter time than regular submissions.
 A list of published and in preparation special issues of previous ICE editions is reported below.